Admission of Workforce Development and Career Readiness Students

 A. High School Dropouts

-A minor, 16 or 17 years of age, may be considered a student with special needs and may be admitted to an appropriate Basic Skills or Continuing Education program at the college, subject to the following conditions: (1) the local public and private school system determines that such admission is the best educational option for the student (2) the admission of the student is approved through the college’s Basic Skills or Continuing Education programs.
+A minor, 16 or 17 years of age, may be considered a student with special needs and may be admitted to an appropriate Basic Skills or Workforce Development and Career Readiness program at the college, subject to the following conditions: (1) the local public and private school system determines that such admission is the best educational option for the student (2) the admission of the student is approved through the college’s Basic Skills or Workforce Development and Career Readiness programs.

 The college may, at its discretion, refuse to enroll a minor or may enroll a minor under conditional status, for any of the following reasons: